RedHatOfficial/Overpass/README.md

 * Code Contributions: If you are a developer, you may help the project by adding new features, implementing bug fixes, or enhancing the codebase.

+## Code Style and Standards

+When contributing code, please adhere to the following guidelines:

+* Follow the existing code style and formatting used in the project.
+* Write clear and concise commit messages.
+* Keep code changes focused and limited to the scope of the pull request.

 ## License

 Copyright 2016 Red Hat, Inc.,